-Upon sceing these, the woman immediately screamed out, "O mcrcy! there is my uncle's penknife."
-Then taking up the money, and calling the people about her, "here," said she, "is what puts the villain's guilt beyond a doubt: I can swear to this William and Mary's guinea; my uncle has long had it by way of a pocket-piece, and engraved the first letters of his name upon it."
-She then began to cry again, while I could do nothing but continue to cry to heaven to witness that I was as innocent as the child unborn.
-After this they took me down to the necessary, and here fresh proofs appeared against me.
-The constable, who had never left me, perceiving blood upon the edge of the seat, (which probably might proceed from my being troubled with the hemorrhage the night before,) "here," said she, "after having cut his throat, he has let down the body into the sea."
-To this everybody immediately assented.
-"Then," said the master of the house, "it is in vain to look for the body any further; for there was a spring-tide last night which has earried it off."
+"Upon seeing these, the woman immediately screamed out!! " O mercy ! there isamy uncle's penknife."
+Then taking up the money, and calling the people about her, "here," said she, "is what puts the villain's guilt, beyond a doubt : I can swear, to this William and Mary's guinea ; my uncle has long had it by way dof a pocket-piece, and engraved the first letters of his name upon lit " She then began to cry again, while I could do nothing but continue to cry to heaven to witness that I was as innocent as the child unborn.
+After this they took me down to the necessary and here fresh proofs appeared against me. y.The constable; who had never left me, perceiving blood upon the edge of the seat, (which probably might proceed from my being troubled with the hemorrhage the night before,) "herc," said she, Mafter having cut his throat, he has let down the body into the sea."
+To this every body immediately assented. "" Then," said the master of the house, "it is in vain to look for the body any further ; for there was a spring-tide last night, which has carried Then somebody eried, " Carry him up stairs ;"". fol ti

-The consequence of these proceedings was an immediate examination before a Justice of the peace : after which I suffered a long and rigorous imprisonment in the county-town, Maidstone.
-For some time, my father. master, and relations were inclined to think me innocent; and, in compliance with my earnest request, an advertisement was published in the London Gazette. representing my deplorable circumstances, and offering a reward to any person who could give tidings of Mr. Richard Collins, (the name of the man I was supposed to have murdered.) either alive or dead.
+The consequence of these proceedings was an immediate examination before a Justice of the Peace; after which I suffered a long and rigorous imprisonment in the county-town, Maidstone.
+For some time, my father, master, and relations were inclined to think me innocent; and in compliance with my calculate request, an advertisement was published in their London Gazette, representing, my deplorable circumstances, and offering a reward to any person who could give tidings of Mr Richard Collins, (the tiame of the man L was supposed to have murdered,) either alive or dead.
 No information, however, of any kind came to hand.
 At the assizes, therefore, I was brought to trial, and circumstances appearing strongly against me, I received sentence to be carried in a cart, the Wednesday fortnight following, to the town of Deal, and there to be hanged before the innkeeper's door where I had committed the murder, after which I was to be hung in chains within a little of my brother's house.

 Nothing could have supported me under this dreadful condemnation but consciousness of my not being guilty of the crime for which I was to suffer.
-My friends now began to consider my declarations of innocence as persisting in falsehood to the perdition of my soul.
-Many of them discontinued their inquiries after me; and those few who still came to visit me only came to urge me to a confession; but I was resolved that I would never die with a lie of that kind in my mouth.
+My friends now began to consider my declarations of innocence as persisting in falschood to the perdition of my soul.
+Many of them discontinued their inquiries after me; and those few who still came to visit me only came to urge me to a confession; but I was resolved that I would never die with a lie or that kind in my mouth.

-The Monday before the fatal day now arrived, when an end was to be put to all my miseries.
-I was called down into the court of the prison; but I confess I was not a little shocked when I found it was to be measured for the irons in which I was to he hanged after execution.
-A fellow-prisoner appeared hefore me in the same woful plight, (he had robbed the mail;) and the smith was measuring him when I eame down, while the gaoler, with as much ealmness as if he had heen ordering a pair of stays to his daughter, was giving directions in what manner the irons should be made, so as to support the man, who was remarkably heavy and eorpulent.
+The Monday before the fatal day now arrived, when an end was to be put to my miseries.
+I was called down into the court of the prison; but I confess I was not a little shocked when I found it was to be measured for the irons in which I was to be hanged after execution.
+A fellow-prisoner appeared before me in the same worul plight, (he had robbed the mail;) and the smith was measuring him when I came down, while the gaoler, with as much calmness as if he had been ordering a pair of stays to his daughter, was giving directions in what manner the irons should be made, so as to support the man, who was remarkably heavy and corpulent.